Rxnmark/Rxnmark/README.md

 - 👋 Hi, I’m @Rxnmark
-- 👀 I’m interested in learning how to code
+- 👀 I’m interested in switching career to software engineer
 - 🌱 I’m currently learning front-end basics
-- 💞️ I’m currently not looking for any collaboration since my skills are basically non-existent at the moment
+- 💞️ I’m not looking for any collaboration since my skills are basically non-existent at the moment
 - 📫 How to reach me - email:stokmanstok@gmail.com; telegram/viber:+380632695053

 <!---